WillRock19/CarBooking/README.md

 # Introduction

 At this moment, this project is a basic Reservation API.
-The idea is to allow any user that sends a request to reserv a car to be used at a specific moment in time in the next 24 hours.
+The idea is to allow any user that sends a request to reserve a car during a specific time in the next 24 hours.

 This API supports basically two flows:

-* Car CRUD flow - basically, all operations of Create, Update, Remove, GetAll (without pagination) and GetById associated with the car entity;
+* Car flow - basically, all CRUD operations associated with a car, like Create, Update, Remove, GetAll (without pagination) and GetById;
-* Reservation flow - basically, the reservation of a car for a specific moment in time and a GetAll upcoming reservations;
+* Reservation flow - basically, operations associated with the reservation of a car, like reserving for a specific moment in time and a GetAll upcoming reservations;

-All API communication is made via **JSON** objects.
+All APIs communication should be made using **JSON** objects.

 # Domain

-There's a couple of rules important to understand about how the car and the reservations work.
+There's a couple of rules important to understand about how the car and the reservations works.
 In this section, we'll explain them.

 ## Car

-The car is represented by a **Make**, a **Model** and an **ID**, which should follow the pattern **C<number>** for each car.
+The car is represented by a **Make**, a **Model** and an **ID**, which is a string that follows the pattern **C<number>**.

 ## Reservation

 The reservation is always associated with a car.
 If no car exists, an error message is return for a user that tries to register a Reservation.

-The reservation is represented by an **Id**, a **CarId**, an **InitialDate**, a **DurationInMinutes** and an **EndDate**, which is computed using the InitialDate and the DurationInMinutes.
+The reservation is represented by an **Id**, which is a Guid, a **CarId**, an **InitialDate**, a **DurationInMinutes** and an **EndDate**, which is computed using the InitialDate + DurationInMinutes.

-The reservation can be taken up to 24 hours ahead and have a duration up to 2 hours (e.g. if now you are at 10 AM of a Saturday, your reservation can be made until 10 AM of Sunday and have the maximum duration of 2 hours).
+The reservation can be taken up to 24 hours ahead and have a duration up to 2 hours (e.g. if now you are at 10 AM of a Saturday, your reservation can be made at most for 10 AM of Sunday and have the maximum duration of 2 hours).

 # How to run